• Skip to primary navigation

 For many, mango is the king of fruits.

-The sweet, succulent flesh and fragrant aroma make it a popular choice for eating out of hand and using in recipes.
+The sweet, juicy flesh and fragrant aroma make it a popular choice for eating out of hand and using in recipes.

 But what do you do when mangoes are out of season or unavailable?
 Here are five substitutes for mango that will help you get your fix.